-Among K-12 subject areas, health education and drama theater and arts had the highest shortage rates by around 2.5 percentage points, followed by special education generalists and teacher librarians.
+Among K-12 subject areas, health education and drama theater and arts had the highest shortage rates, followed by special education generalists.
+This is consistent with the 2021-2022 rural shortages.

-In non-rural districts, business/marketing and industrial arts had the highest percentage of positions unfilled or filled through a shortage mechanism among elementary and secondary subject areas.
+In non-rural districts, business/marketing and industrial arts remain the subjects with the highest percentage of positions unfilled or filled through a shortage mechanism among elementary and secondary subject areas.

 For K-12 subject areas in non-rural districts, special education specialist for the visually impaired, special education specialist for the deaf and hard of hearing and health educators had the highest percentages of unfilled positions or positions filled through a shortage mechanism.
+This is also consistent with the previous year's shortage areas in non-rural areas, although the proportions are all higher.

 Shortage areas in the 'other' category are reported together due to the smaller number of shortage areas.
-In the 'other' category, comprised of the Division of Youth Services, Charter School Institute, Colorado School for the Deaf and Blind and CMHI Pueblo, business/marketing educators had the highest percentage of positions unfilled or filled through a shortage mechanism by more than three times the shortage rate of other subject areas across all subject areas (K-12 and Elementary/Secondary).
+In the 'other' category, comprised of the Division of Youth Services, Charter School Institute, Colorado School for the Deaf and Blind and CMHI Pueblo, special education generalists had the highest percentage of positions unfilled or filled through a shortage mechanism.